 In particular, Article 4(4)(c) of the Aarhus Convention is not sufficiently precise to be directly applicable, at least in relation to the institutions of regional economic integration referred to in Article 2(d) of that convention.
 The Aarhus Convention, and in particular Article 4(4)(c) thereof, was manifestly designed to be applicable principally to the authorities of the States which are contracting parties thereto and uses concepts appropriate to them, as is apparent from the reference to the framework of national legislation in Article 4(1).
-On the other hand, the convention does not take into account the specific features that are characteristic of institutions of regional economic integration, which may none the less accede to the Aarhus Convention, which makes it possible to interpret the concepts used in that provision and to determine whether an investigation relating to infringement proceedings can be covered by such concepts.
+On the other hand, the convention does not take into account the specific features that are characteristic of institutions of regional economic integration, which may nonetheless accede to the convention.
+In particular, there is nothing in Article 4(4)(c), or in the other provisions of the Aarhus Convention, which makes it possible to interpret the concepts used in that provision and to determine whether an investigation relating to infringement proceedings can be covered by such concepts.